 Drain lines are prone to clogs from time to time.
 They mostly clog due to pouring the wrong things down the sink such as solid waste and cooking oil.
 The sink drain is highly prone to clogging due to pouring food leftovers and oils down the sink.

 There are different ways of clearing clogged sink drains.
 One of the most commonly used methods for clearing clogs is pouring boiling water into the sink.
-Most sink drains are made of PVC pipes whose melting point is 176 degrees Fahrenheit.
+Most sink drains are made of PVC pipes whose melting point is 80 degrees Celcius.

 Thus, boiling water can soften PVC pipes.
 If the water is under pressure, the boiling point of PVC pipes goes down to just 140 degrees Fahrenheit.